 - Click on API and Webhooks:

-- Generate and save Calendly personal access token:
+- Generate and save a Calendly personal access token:

 Webhook Subscription